 - Excellent mechanical properties with a low specific weight

 Chrome/Cobalt.
-This offers numerous advantage and is particularly adapted to functional prototypes.
+This offers numerous advantages and is particularly adapted to functional prototypes.
 You can use this metal 3D printing material to produce small series, personalized products or even spare parts using this technical material.
 The CRC2 grade is also used to create dental prostheses.
 It is also popular in aerospace and motorsports.

 - Excellent strength